 Court of First Instance

-The Treaty of Nice provides further specialised EU courts.
+The Lisbon Treaty provides for further specialised EU Courts.

-The Convention on the Future of Europe has proposed that the Court of First Instance be renamed the "EU High Court".
-The EU Constitution also allows for a qualified majority of 13 out of 25, countries representing 60 per cent of the EU's citizens, to set up more specialised courts.
+It allows for a qualified majority of 55% or 72% of the countries representing 65 per cent of the EU's citizens, to set up more specialised courts

 Links